 The only thing better than being productive and efficient at work is rewarding yourself with a break!
-When it’s time to get away and recharge, you can set up Slack so that you can go on holiday.
+When it’s time to get away and recharge, you can set up Slack so that you can take a vacation.

 Set up Slack for time away